earnestt1234/FED3_Viz/Manual.md

 You can find the FED3 Viz landing page at [GitHub](https://github.com/earnestt1234/FED3_Viz); all changes to the program will be made and logged though GitHub.
 I wrote this application while working as a research technician in the Kravitz Lab (with input from Dr. Kravitz and the rest of the lab!).

 If you do notice any inaccuracies, typos, misinformation, or missed content in this manual, please report the issue through GitHub.
 You can also find this manual as a PDF under `FED3_Viz/pdfs`.
+Please note that some screenshots may refer to earlier software versions, so some images may not match exactly what you see.

 Thanks!